About Aimbridge Hospitality

 Brookfield Properties

 Brookfield Properties is a global leader in real estate.
 They manage office buildings, hotels, and residential spaces.
-They operate in major cities like New York, London, and Toronto.
-Their focus is on creating high-quality spaces that meet the needs of their clients.
+They operate in major cities like New York, Toronto, and London.
+Their focus is on creating high-quality, sustainable environments.

 -